Kyle-Shanks/Dot/README.md

 All DotAudioNodes have access to a `::connect` and `::disconnect` methods to connect to other DotAudioNodes or native audio nodes.

-**Warning:** Native audio nodes will not be able to connect to DotAudioNodes directly, but may be connected to params via the `::getParams` method.
+**Warning:** Native audio nodes will not be able to connect to DotAudioNodes directly, but may be connected to params via the `::getParam` and `::getParams` methods.

 ## Core Nodes
 Dot includes the following core nodes: